pjmpungu/UdemyRepo/README.md

 # UdemyRepo
-Java application is in folder called "udemyrepo", and folder
+Java application is in folder called "udemyrepo", and folder called Umbrella MVP has code from MVP tutorial.
+All other folders are for Udemy projects